-Trial may be the single most expensive and time consuming aspect of litigation.
-Perhaps for this reason, the number of civil jury trials is decreasing.
-But because having a jury of your peers make a determination of the facts of a case has long been the backbone of the American civil justice system, there will be a loss to our society if this method of resolving disputes between people is lost due to the sheer expense to the parties.
-It is also an access-to-justice issue-if the common man or woman cannot afford entry to the courtroom, they are denied access to the core of our justice system.
+Trial may be the single most expensive and time consuming aspect of litigation.49 Perhaps for this reason, the number of civil jury trials is decreasing.50 But because having a jury of your peers make a determination of the facts of a case has long been the backbone of the American civil justice system,51 there will be a loss to our society if this method of resolving disputes

-See Paula Hannaford-Agor & Nicole L. Waters, NCSC, Estimating the Cost of Civil Litigation 7 (2013) ("For all case types, a trial is the single most time-intensive stage of litigation, encompassing between one-third and one-half of total litigation time in cases that progress all the way through trial.").
+49 See Paula Hannaford-Agor & Nicole L. Waters, NCSC, Estimating the Cost of Civil Litigation 7 (2013) ("For all case types, a trial is the single most time-intensive stage of litigation, encompassing between one-third and one-half of total litigation time in cases that progress all the way through trial.").

-"According to state court disposition data collected by NCSC from 2000 to 2009, the percentage of civil jury trials dropped 47.5% across the period to a low 0.5% in 2009."
+50 "According to state court disposition data collected by NCSC from 2000 to 2009, the percentage of civil jury trials dropped 47.5% across the period to a low 0.5% in 2009."
 IAALS & ACTL, A Return to Trials: Implementing Effective Short, Summary, and Expedited Civil Action Programs 1 n.1.
 (2012); see also Marc Galanter & Angela Frozena, Pound Civil Justice Inst.: 2011 Forum for State Appellate Court Judges, The Continuing Decline of Civil Trials in American Courts 2 (2011) ("The recent data on civil trials can be summed up in two stories: no news and big news.
 The no news story is that the trend lines regarding the decline of trials are unchanged.
 The big news story is that the civil trial seems to be approaching extinction.").

-The federal constitution directs that the right to a jury trial shall be preserved, U.S. Const. amend.
+51 The federal constitution directs that the right to a jury trial shall be preserved, U.S. Const. amend.
 VII, and our state constitution declares that right "inviolate," Const. art.
 1, § 21.
 See also Parsons v.
 Bedford, 28 U.S. 433, 466 (1830) ("The trial by jury is justly dear to the American people.
 It has always been an object of deep interest and solicitude, and every encroachment upon it has been watched with great jealousy.
-The right to such a trial is, it is believed, incorporated into, and secured in every state constitution in the union ....
-As soon as the [U.S. C]onstitution was adopted, this right was secured by the seventh amendment of the constitution proposed by congress; and which received an assent of the people so general, as to establish its importance as a fundamental guarantee of the rights and liberties of the people.").
+The right to such a trial is, it is believed, incorporated into, and secured in every state constitution in the union As soon as the [U.S. C]onstitution was adopted, this right was secured by the seventh amendment of the constitution proposed by congress; and which received an assent of the people so general, as to establish its importance as a fundamental guarantee of the rights and liberties of the people.").